felixlopz/hubrise-test-task/content/apps/smood/en/configuration.md

 - **Enable automatic sync of the catalog**: When checked, the Smood menu is automatically updated when the HubRise catalog changes.
 - **Enable automatic sync of the inventory**: When checked, items are automatically removed from the Smood menu when they are out of stock in the HubRise inventory.
-- **Enable automatic sync of status from Smood to HubRise**: When checked, Smood updates the status of orders in HubRise.
+- **Enable automatic sync of status from Smood to HubRise**: When as order is cancelled on Smood, the status update is always sent to HubRise.
+When this option is checked other Smood statuses are also sent.

 ### Save Your Changes